yacoin/yacoin/doc/README_ubuntu.txt

       2 - type " git clone https://github.com/yacoin/yacoin " to get the YACoin source code.

-Section I - Building miniupnpc library
+Section I - Build the miniupnpc library

       1 - type " cd " to get to the home directory